 We use the terms shamatha and shi-ne.
 Shi-ne is the Tibetan translation of the Sanskrit shamatha, meaning “calm abiding”.
 There are a variety of silent meditations referred to by one or other of these names.
 Shamatha is normally used in the context of Theravadan staged paths.
 It is taught as a concentration method, focusing on the breath as object, leading to a state of equanimity, or dissolution of the sense of self.
-Shi-ne is also sometimes taught as focus on the breath as object in Tibetan Mahayana traditions.
+Shamatha, also called Shi-ne in Mahayana context, is also sometimes taught as focus on the breath as object in Tibetan traditions.
 In Vajrayana lineages, by contrast, shi-ne is taught as an expansive meditation leading to spacious awareness.
 Some Vajrayana versions do not use the breath for focus and do not separate an observing subject from an object as focus.
 I wrote a little more about that here.

 A recurring theme in this video is frames of reference.
 If you don’t have time to watch the whole thing, imo the most important point is this (from about half an hour into the video):

 “Your frame of reference is easily occluded by all the different practices and approaches that are available, some of which you try out, you know about a ton of them, you incorporate different practices from different traditions, try to figure out what works for you and what doesn’t.
 It’s good and useful to do that, it’s probably necessary to do that, but the down side is that it can occlude where you’re actually at, in that it gives you the false impression that you’re moving between views, systems and references.
 It gives you the impression that you think you’re applying different methods in different contexts.
 The thing is, the application of different methods is almost always adapted into and by a frame of reference that you don’t see.
 This is like your operating system.
 It’s like a worldview or an implicit understanding of how things are, based on where you’re at.”

 This is your stance – it’s where you are now.